-The club’s tagging program serves two purposes.
-We compile scientific data as to the migration and growth rate of Striped Bass.
+The club’s tagging program, established in 1986, serves two purposes: to compile scientific data as to the migration and growth rate of Striped Bass.
 We also get the pleasure of communicating with the angler who recaptures the fish that are released.
 For those who tag all the bass that they catch, the data can also be used as a fishing log of the fish that you release.

 We use a Floy FT-2 style of dart tag .
 This tag suits us well for tagging in the wide range of circumstances that we tag in.
 Some other tagging systems have a higher return rate but require more effort to employ the tag and results in more physical damage to the tagged bass.

-Currently we have 38,000 stripers swimming free with our tags attached.
-Our program is recognized by the Littoral Society and our records are provided to various scientific and state authorities.
-This information over time will give everyone more data as to growth rates, migrations and the condition of the fish stocks for the future.
+Currently we have close to 42,000 stripers swimming free with BSC tags attached.
+Our programs data is provided to various scientific research and state authorities.
+This information over time will give everyone more data as to growth rates, migrations patterns and the condition of the fish stocks for the future.

 The BSC will provide tags to members only and at a reduced rate for the first 100 tags ordered per calendar year.
 If the total ordered for the year is over 100 tags, please ensure you select the >100 ordered tags options only.

 **Tags and Tagging Needles for BSC Members only**

 BSC Tags and Tagging Needle - 2023

 75 Tags (>100 ordered tags) $67.50 USD

 100 Tags (>100 ordered tags) $90.00 USD